Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 When you ask, “Should we handle this edge case like this?” it has no secret knowledge.
 All it has is probability over strings.

-If you treat it like a domain expert, it will happily hallucinate extremely reasonable sounding answers that are wrong in exactly the ways that hurt you later.
+If you treat it like a domain expert, it will produce reasonable sounding answers that are wrong in exactly the ways that hurt later.

 The model is not lying.
 It is doing pattern completion.